5 Reasons You Should Take A Career Break Abroad At Fifty

 4) It Will Be Good For Your Relationship

-For those readers who are in a relationship, taking a career break to travel will bring you closer together.
+If you are in a relationship, taking a year from work to travel will bring you closer together.
+It’s incredibly special to see the world with your loved one by your side.

 There’s nothing like spending 24 hours a day together sharing life-changing events, to add a new depth to your relationship.